 While visitors to this website can gain insight into my research interests via the other pages under this tab, I do want to provide some basic information about my research interests on this page, as well.
-This research statement will be replaced with a more detailed statement once I have defended my dissertation proposal during this upcoming academic year.
+This research statement will be replaced with a more detailed statement by summer’s end.

 My Academic Mission Statement*: “I use the fields of adaptation, fandom, and pedagogical studies to study how children’s and YA literature and their adaptations can be used across the English Studies Model in order to demonstrate the unique pedagogical flexibility and value of works in this often under-appreciated area of English Studies (ChYALit).”

 The field of English Studies is quite a complex one.
 Scholars in this field specialize in many different areas, such as literature, rhetoric, creative writing, and linguistics.
 These fields are then further divided, by periods, media, cultures, genres, and more.
 In my case, my area of specialization is children’s and young adult literature.
 I have experienced three children’s and young adult (ChYALit) programs throughout the past nine years.
 I received my B.A.’s in English and Sociology from the University of Florida, where I specialized in children’s literature and wrote an undergraduate thesis titled, “A Reader’s Agency: How Fanfiction Promotes Agency Through Reinvention and Community Interaction.”
 I then received my M.A. in English with a children’s literature concentration at the University of North Carolina at Charlotte.
 Finally, I am currently a student at Illinois State University, working on my PhD in English Studies, with a specialization in children’s literature.